FLAMEGPU/FLAMEGPU/readme.md

 ## Copyright and Software Licence

 FLAME GPU is copyright the University of Sheffield 2009 - 2018.
 Version 1.5.X is released under the MIT open source [licence](LICENSE).
-Previous versions were rleeased under a University of Sheffield End User licence agreement.
+Previous versions were released under a University of Sheffield End User licence agreement.

 ## Release Notes